All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How to Evaluate a Compounding Pharmacy

 Dr. Caudle provides a practical checklist for patients considering compounded semaglutide.
 First, check whether the pharmacy is a 503A or 503B facility.
 503B outsourcing facilities are listed on the FDA's website and are subject to federal inspection.
 Second, ask about their testing protocols.
 Do they do potency testing, sterility testing, and endotoxin testing on every batch?
 Third, ask for the certificate of analysis for the specific lot number of your product.
-Fourth, verify that your prescribing physician has actually evaluated you and is monitoring your treatment, not just signing prescriptions through a telehealth mill with no follow-up.
+Fourth, verify that your prescribing physician has actually evaluated you and is monitoring your treatment, more than signing prescriptions through a telehealth mill with no follow-up.

 She also raises the point that the cheapest option is not always the safest option.
 Some online services are offering compounded semaglutide at extremely low prices, which raises questions about how they are cutting costs.
 If the pharmacy is skipping quality testing, using cheaper salt forms, or not maintaining proper sterile compounding conditions, the lower price reflects lower quality.
 The potential consequences of contaminated or incorrectly dosed injectable medication are serious enough that saving money should not be the primary decision factor.